dimitri-yatsenko/blog/datajoint_workflows.md

 - **Interoperability**: Much of the scientific community participates in both the Python and MATLAB ecosystem such that there are excellent open-source projects across them.
 Choosing to support both communities, we created clients in both enforcing interoperability between them.
 Meaning that a user could serialize data in one and exchange with the other.
 This further promotes collaboration through hybrid **data pipelines** that can define some computations to be carried out in Python and some in MATLAB.

-## DataJoint' current gaps

-However, we are all not without our flaws.
-As great as it may be to help teams on their compute journey through DataJoint **data pipelines**, we have identified areas where we simply could do better.

-As the saying goes:

-> Problems almost always create opportunities - to learn, grow and improve.
->
->  *John C. Maxwell*

-- **Online Schema Migration**: Currently DataJoint **data pipelines** are a bit too "rigid".
-You are free to extend and create near the bottom but it is a bit more challenging to make changes to your pipeline near the top.
-We do currently have support for some `.alter()` operations on tables allowing you the add, rename, or delete attributes but we do not currently support making more involved changes such as modifying the primary or foreign keys.
-We do have a set of best practices to allow greater flexibility that we've evolved from our history of working with research labs but in general it is still particularly important to make such considerations early on in your pipeline design.
-- **File Management**: Although we support certain data types that can be stored externally in a filesystem or S3, working with external data is still a bit too involved.
-Additionally, since external storage configuration is managed via `dj.config`, there is an additional overhead on the user to ensure they are in sync with their colleagues.
-In general, there is room for improvement of the user experience and how we extend the DataJoint philosophy to external files.
-- **Distributed Database Deployment**: There has been great progress in the PostgreSQL community in recent years specially with the surgence of NewSQL systems such as CockroachDB and YugabyteDB.
-With the revolution of containers and the disruption of container orchestration led by Kubernetes in the years past, distributed systems have proven to be resilient, fault-tolerant, highly-available, and dynamically autoscallable.
-We've been using Kubernetes for years for stateless workloads but are still evaluating/benchmarking it for production database use-cases.
-Unfortunately, DataJoint currently "speaks" the MySQL dialect of SQL in its backend and there have not been many compatible NewSQL options with support for foreign keys.
-We've been heavily exploring various approaches to achieving a true distributed database experience.
-- **Feature Parity**: Though DataJoint clients exist for both Python and MATLAB, their codebases are maintained entirely separately.
-This creates a high-maintenance overhead for the team and makes it more challenging to achieve proper feature parity.
-We've been working to address this by consolidating around a combination of a common core and thin clients to help drive quicker fixes and achieve performance gains.
-More to come on this.
+## Workflow management in DataJoint
-- **Workflow Management**: Currently, the DataJoint **data pipeline** operation is scriptable but still largely a manual effort.
+Currently, the DataJoint **data pipeline** operation is scriptable but still largely a manual effort.
 DataJoint expects the machine where the pipeline is defined to operate as a worker to process jobs.
 Through `.populate()` we are able to process in bulk jobs within a table but organizing a pipeline-wide populate is largely on the responsibility of the user (currently).
 Additionally, retrieving logs, debugging, and restarting failed runs is quite involved where DataJoint expects the user to know their way around the infrastructure.

 Each of these topics on their own could easily serve as the focus for a dedicated blog and perhaps we'll go deeper into them in the future.
 That said, we can just expand a bit further on how we may improve on the workflow management experience with the DataJoint open-source framework.